Tanay0510/Tanay0510/README.md

 I'm a data nerd and exploring the beautiful world of data science and analytics.

 - 🔭 I recently completed my Master's in Business Analytics from Rochester Institute of Technology, Rochester
-- 🌱 I’m currently learning about Python, Dash, ML Model Deployment
+- 🌱 I’m currently learning about ML Model Deployment
--  ⚡ I'm intereseted in Data Visualization, Statistics
+-  ⚡ I'm intereseted in Data Science & Statistics
 - 💬 Ask me about data science, analytics, cricket
 - ⚡ Fun fact: I am an INFJ
 - 📫 Reach me at : tnay1995@gmail.com